Support The Podcast

 Avalaura's work has taken her into unexpected places, including coaching cast members from Bravo's Real Housewives of Potomac, specifically Karen Huger and her husband.

-"It was really interesting how a two-hour session got reduced to two minutes on the show," she shares.
+It was really interesting how a two-hour session got reduced to two minutes on the show, she shares.
 The core issue with high-achieving couples?
-"They’re not hearing each other.
-They’re not listening to each other."
+They're not hearing each other.
+They're not listening to each other.

-Both partners are so entrenched in their positions—their stress, their demands, their expectations—that they can’t actually receive what the other is saying.
-They need an intermediary to translate: "This is what she’s saying.
-This is what he’s saying."
+Both partners are so entrenched in their positions, their stress, their demands, their expectations, that they can't actually receive what the other is saying.
+They need an intermediary to translate: this is what she's saying.
+This is what he's saying.

 Ego vs. Spirit: Learning to Tell the Difference

-A central theme throughout the conversation is distinguishing between ego and spirit—and recognizing which one is running your life.
+A central theme throughout the conversation is distinguishing between ego and spirit, and recognizing which one is running your life.

-"Our ego is loud and yelling and telling us what should be done and all the negative," Avalaura explains.
-"Our spirit is flow and power and really soft and magnetic."
+Our ego is loud and yelling and telling us what should be done and all the negative, Avalaura explains.
+Our spirit is flow and power and really soft and magnetic.

 Most women, she observes, think their ego is their spirit and their spirit is their ego.
 They're operating from the wrong source entirely without realizing it.

-Your feelings—the ones you’ve been dismissing, overriding, or numbing—are actually intuitive messages.
-"Your feelings are carrying information that you need," Avalaura says.
-"And if you listen to that information, here’s the outcome that you can have in your life.
-But if you continue to dismiss, deny, act like it doesn’t exist, reject it—this is the other pattern that’s gonna continue to happen in your life."
+Your feelings, the ones you've been dismissing, overriding, or numbing, are actually intuitive messages.
+Your feelings are carrying information that you need, Avalaura says.
+And if you listen to that information, here's the outcome that you can have in your life.
+But if you continue to dismiss, deny, act like it doesn't exist, reject it, this is the other pattern that's gonna continue to happen in your life.

 The Power of Asking for Help

 Dr. Willow Brown shares a breakthrough moment from an ayahuasca journey where she needed help getting to the bathroom.
-"I need help," she said, her voice quiet and weak.
-"It was such a revolution...
+I need help, she said, her voice quiet and weak.
+It was such a revolution.
 I get to ask for help.
-I deserve and I’m worthy."
+I deserve and I'm worthy.

-"A lot of what they were experiencing was low self-love," Avalaura explains.
-"Even though they’re confident and badass and succeed in business, when you look at their self-love, it is low on the totem pole.
-It’s, 'I’m not gonna ask for help.
-All the times I’ve asked for help, nobody helps me.
-So I’m not gonna ask anymore.
-I just have to do everything myself.'
-That becomes 'I’m not worthy of help, there must be something wrong with me.'"
+Avalaura sees this resistance constantly.
+A lot of what they were experiencing was low self-love, she explains.
+Even though they're confident and badass and succeed in business, when you look at their self-love, it is low on the totem pole.
+It's I'm not gonna ask for help.
+All the times I've asked for help, nobody helps me.
+So I'm not gonna ask anymore.
+I just have to do everything myself.
+That becomes I'm not worthy of help, there must be something wrong with me.

 The Six-Month Healing Sabbatical

-After getting fired, Avalaura took what she calls her "six-month healing sabbatical."
+After getting fired, Avalaura took what she calls her six-month healing sabbatical.

-"I did my work.
+I did my work.
 Who am I?
 Why am I here?
 Counseling.
-Started studying life coaching, studied Reiki, hypnotherapy, aromatherapy—any healing art I could get my hands on.
-I took six months where I really just worked on me."
+Started studying life coaching, studied Reiki, hypnotherapy, aromatherapy, any healing art I could get my hands on.
+I took six months where I really just worked on me.

-At the end of those six months, she opened her business with a clear mission: "I wanna be the guide that I needed when I was going through one of the worst things in my life and I didn’t know what to do.
-I need to be that guide for others because I know there are other people out there who are struggling, who feel like they’ve done all this work on themselves, they reached the mountaintop of success, and they’re not happy.
-Something is off and something is wrong and missing, and I gotta figure out what that is because I know there’s more to life than this."
+At the end of those six months, she opened her business with a clear mission: I wanna be the guide that I needed when I was going through one of the worst things in my life.
+I know there are other people out there who are struggling, who feel like they've done all this work on themselves, they reached the mountaintop of success, and they're not happy.
+Something is off and something is wrong and missing, and I gotta figure out what that is because I know there's more to life than this.

 The Energy Healing Revolution